 General Adult Psychiatry

-Care during these years is crucial to maintain personal, social and financial functioning and quality of life of the individual and their family.
+Care during these years is crucial to maintain personal, social and financial functioning and quality of life of an individual and their family.
 Oaktree Connect are here to offer a variety of assessments, treatments and support for adults.
 All of our general adult practitioners have years of experience working in the NHS and in the private sector.

 Mental Health Statistics: MHFA England

-Access to the NHS services is difficult with long waiting lists due to shortage of psychiatrists, psychologists and other resources.
-We endeavour to see you as soon as possible to provide the care you need.
-Our private psychiatrists have years of expertise in conducting comprehensive mental health assessments online and providing treatment for a wide range of disorders including ADHD, Depression, eating disorders, Anxiety disorders, Psychosis and more.
+Our private psychiatrists have years of expertise in conducting comprehensive mental health assessments online and providing treatment for a wide range of disorders, including ADHD, Depression, eating disorders, Anxiety disorders, Psychosis and more.

-We are also able to provide second opinions over previous diagnoses and treatment, as most of our General Adult psychiatrists are senior clinicians.
+We are also able to provide second opinions over previous diagnoses and treatment, as most of our general adult psychiatrists are senior clinicians.

 Prevalence of Mental Disorders in the UK